 The Bernoulli model is arguably the most basic model for packet loss.
-Owing to its simplicity, it lends to an easier analysis than the other loss models.
-The Bernoulli model may be appropriate for modeling congestion arising in queues that implement the random early detection (RED) policy (Floyd and Jacobson, 1993), since such queues respond to congestion by dropping packets uniformly at random.
+Owing to its simplicity, it lends an easier analysis than the other loss models.
+The Bernoulli model may be appropriate for modeling congestion arising in queues that implement the random early detection (RED) policy [11], since such queues respond to congestion by dropping packets uniformly at random.
 The Drop-Tail model is an idealization of the packet loss dynamics associated with a FIFO drop-tail queue.
-It is assumed in this model that during congestion, queues drop packets in bursts (Bolot and Vega-Garcia, 1996; Paxson, 1999), thus causing packets in the "tail" of a round to be lost.
+It is assumed in this model that during congestion, queues drop packets in bursts [4, 23], thus causing packets in the "tail" of a round to be lost.
 The Correlated model is somewhat less stringent.
 It characterizes the loss pattern as a Bernoulli distribution of loss episodes, each episode consisting of a group of consecutive packets, the length of which is approximated by a geometric distribution.
-Recent evidence for such correlated packet loss includes (Paxson, 1999; Zhang et al., 2000).
+Recent evidence for such correlated packet loss includes [23, 30].
 We note that the Correlated model actually includes both the Bernoulli case (when q = p) and the Drop-Tail model (q = 1) as extreme cases.
 For each of the above models, we refer to p as the loss episode parameter.

-4. Experimental Setup
+4. Experimental setup

 We used two simulation environments for our study: one a round-based TCP simulator that we have written, and the other the UCB/LBL/VINT simulator ns.
 The notion of a round, which is intrinsic to the Markov chain approach and is not captured in ns, defines the unit of time in the round-based simulator.
 In our simulator, a round is broken into sequential phases: the sender sends the round's worth of packets; packets are passed through a filter that may introduce loss; the receiver receives packets, and sends appropriate acknowledgments; acknowledgments are passed through a filter that may introduce loss; and the sender receives acknowledgments.
-The round-based simulator faithfully captures the analytic models proposed in (Cardwell et al., 2000; Padhye et al., 1999; Padhye et al., 2000).
+The round-based simulator faithfully captures the analytic models proposed in [7, 21, 22].
 Consequently, we are able to directly compare the different cumulative distribution functions obtained over a wide range of loss models.
-Furthermore, the simplicity of the roundbased simulator allows us to vary parameters and models for testing with relative ease.
+Furthermore, the simplicity of the round-based simulator allows us to vary parameters and models for testing with relative ease.